Description: Four and last part in the series. A continuation of J e XMination.

 "In a crazy theory that might not even be true!"
 I told Oliver.

-"You all know that he just said it so you would kill him," the evil Lex just spoke, his voice exasperated like he was tired of listening to us arguing.
-"And Jess, if you don't put us together, we can play all three, happened once before, didn't it?" he chose the worst possible moment to make that comment.
+"You all know that he just said it, so you would kill him," the evil Lex just spoke, his voice exasperated like he was tired of listening to us arguing.
+"And Jess, if you don't put us together, we can play all three!" he chose the worst possible moment to make that comment.

 "You…!"
 Oliver started with a clear intention to go get the knife I'd dropped before, but Clark stopped him with one arm while he still held Lex with the other.

 "Oliver, don't.
 Just… go… go and cool yourself down."

 Oliver shot both Clark and me a full of resentment look and finally, he left.

 "Baby, just remember that you will never love this weepy one here," the evil Lex pointed the other self who was still on the floor.
 "You need the both of us together, otherwise you can't love us and you know it.
 That means that I'll still be a cold-blooded killer."
 Why was he provoking us like that?!
 Maybe because he was smug that he'd won, I thought.